 According to McClatchy, when the 81-year-old was injured falling from her bed at a care facility, the staff urged her family to pay for the installation of a metal bedrail.
 About five weeks later, her neck became stuck in that bedrail and she suffocated.

-Yet the FDA to issued a safety alert in 1995 and, when the accidents continued it put together a group composed of government officials and healthcare and manufacturing representatives to solve the problem.
+Yet the FDA to issue a safety alert in 1995 and, when the accidents continued it put together a group composed of government officials and healthcare and manufacturing representatives to solve the problem.
 In 2006, that group issued a completely nonbinding set of advisory guidelines that didn’t even require warning labels.

 Earlier this year, consumer and patient advocacy groups petitioned the government to impose mandatory safety standards on adult bedrails — or to ban some types altogether.
 The CPSC and the FDA agreed to work with the nonprofit safety agency ASTM International to develop comprehensive manufacturing and operation safety protections for adult bedrails.
 The standards, however, will remain voluntary.